alienfast/gulp-pipeline/README.md

     3. images, sass, && rollup* tasks in parallel

 Note that unless `watch: false`, any `TaskSeries` instantiation will generate a watch version as well.
 For the above `TaskSeries`, both the `default` task as well as the `default:watch` task will be generated.

+## Help
+Generates a `help` task and dynamic help descriptions, making it easier to know the effects and if your config and presets are set properly.

 ## Why?